-9.1 OBJECTIVE 1: APPOINTMENT OF AN ENVIRONMENTAL CONTROL OFFICER
+9.1 OBJECTIVE 1: APPOINTMENT OF AN INDEPENDENT ENVIRONMENTAL CONTROL OFFICER

-7.1 OBJECTIVE 1.
-AFFOINIMENT OF AN ENVIRONMENTAL CONTROL OFFICER Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
+Impact Management Objective: To appoint a suitably qualified and experienced Environmental Control Officer.
 Potential impact to avoid Failure to appoint an ECO will result in non-compliance with the requirements of the EMPr.
-Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote Impact Management Outcome sound environmental management on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period A suitably qualified and experienced Environmental Control Officer must be appointed before any activities commence on site.
+Impact Management Outcome The requirements of the EMPr are implemented and monitored during all phases of the development, which will promote sound environmental management on site.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period A suitably qualified and experienced Environmental Control Officer must be appointed before any activities commence on site.
 The appointed ECO must adhere to the requirements stated in Chapter 15 and any other requirements specified in the Environmental Authorisation.
-The appointed ECO must be advised of the construction start date, before any activities commence on site so that the ECO can perform a pre-commencement inspection and plan for environmental awareness training of construction workers.
-Groenkloof (Pty) Ltd Ontwikkelings During design phase
+The appointed ECO must be advised of the construction start date, at least two weeks in advance, prior to the commencement of any construction activities on site, so that the ECO can perform a pre-commencement inspection, ensure any pre-construction conditions of the environmental authorization are completed, and plan for environmental awareness training of construction workers.
+The Home Market NPC During design phase